-Feedback is hugely important, but it doesn’t mean anything if you don’t know what to do with it.
+Customer feedback is hugely important, but it doesn’t mean anything if you don’t know what to do with it.

 Make sure to carry out customer surveys to better understand where your customers find the most value in your product or service.
 Figure out what triggers them to come to you instead of the competition.

 Make your surveys frequent but short.
 Customers are much more likely to answer one or two questions every so often than a 15-minute survey even once.
 Think about asking one of the following questions: